 Briefly discusses who gets the ring both when a couple doesn't marry and after they do.

 What happens to the engagement ring in a broken engagement?, Findlaw.

 Explains the 3 ways courts across the country may treat an engagement ring.

-Procedural forms annotated, 6th ed.
-(Mass, practice v.
-10-10C), West Group, with supplement.
-Section 79:77 Interrogatories in equitable replevin of engagement ring.
+- Vol. 10B (Procedural forms annotated) 6th ed.
+West, 2009 with supplement, Section 79:77 Interrogatories in equitable replevin of engagement ring.

 - Vol. 10C (Procedural forms annotated) 6th ed.
 West, 2009 with supplement, Section 115:2 Equitable action to recover engagement ring.